 Rocki Wentzel (Classics)

-FYS 110BB Verdier: The Ideals by which We Wish to Live Our Lives
+FYS 110X Verdier: The Ideals by which We Wish to Live Our Lives

 JJ Gohl (English)

 Responsibility.
 Courage.
 Compassion.
 Honesty.
 Friendship.
 Faith.
 Persistence.
 As students begin their educational journey at Augustana, we will delve into the virtues and values that have guided individuals and communities throughout history.
-This seminar will highlight writings from Thomas Aquinas, William J. Bennett, the Dalai Lama, Krista Tippett, Henry David Thoreau, and Tim O'Brien.
+This seminar will highlight writings from Teddy Roosevelt, Babe Ruth, William J Bennett, the Dalai Lama, Krista Tippett, Ralph Waldo Emerson, Mother Teresa, Margaret Edson, and campus pastor Paul Rohde.
 We will analyze how traits of good character fit with Augustana's five core values: Christian, Liberal Arts, Excellence, Community, and Service.
 We will discuss how these values build a sturdy foundation and become a compass for the way we wish to live our lives.